Key takeaways

 Some healthcare providers may have free Victoza samples available for new patients.
 If you’re starting Victoza, ask your healthcare provider if they can provide you with a sample to help offset the initial cost.

 Free samples can give you time to explore long-term savings options, such as discount cards or assistance programs, before committing to a full prescription.
+They may also help patients waiting on prior authorization from their insurance.
 Not all offices have samples on hand, but it may be worth asking during your appointment.

 5. Review eligibility for Medicaid

-If you’ve had a change in income or job status, you may now qualify for Medicaid or other state-sponsored health insurance, which could cover Victoza.
+If you’ve had a reduction in income or a change in your employment status, you may qualify for Medicaid or other state-sponsored health insurance, which could cover the cost of Victoza.
 With Medicaid, Victoza may be covered under your prescription benefits, depending on your state’s Medicaid program and its formulary.

 Is there a cheaper alternative to Victoza?